Ossi05/Game-Jam-2023/README.md

 # Game-Jam-2023
 The GameDev.tv Game Jam 2023

-You can play the game https://ossi-05.itch.io/beyond-dimensions
+You can play the game at https://ossi-05.itch.io/beyond-dimensions

 # Beyond Dimension